just 10km south of Fremantle, Woodman Point Camp has a range of

 Please report any damage (to windows, sprinklers, doors, bunks, flooring etc.) to your supervisors and Woodman Point Camp staff.

-setting up, packing down and cleaning after each meal and at the end of
+You will be allocated a dining hall which you are responsible for setting up, packing down and cleaning after each meal and at the end of your stay.

 Please do not disturb or feed the wildlife in and around the camp.